Update February 2018

-For the most recent version of this blog series, see
+For the latest version of this blog, see

 Are you interested in getting certified as SAP HANA database administrator?
 In this blog, I will explain how you can prepare for the SAP Certified Technology Associate – SAP HANA certification exam.
 This exam covers the traditional DBA topics like monitoring, operations, security, backups, etc..